davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   git clone <your-github-url-for-this-project>
   ```

-- If you aren't planning to submit your assignment via a Github link, then you can simply download the starter files onto your Unbuntu virtual machine using:
+- If you aren't planning to submit your assignment via a Github link, then you can simply download the starter files onto your Ubuntu virtual machine using:

   ```
   git clone https://github.com/davidtchiu/cs475-hwk1-wordstat